Nike-Inc/backstopper/backstopper-jersey2/README.md

 The base Backstopper readme covers the [usage basics](../README.md#quickstart_usage).
 There should be no difference when running in a Jersey 2 environment, other than `Jersey2ApiExceptionHandler` knowing how to handle Jersey 2 framework exceptions properly (this should happen automatically without any effort from you).

+## NOTE - Jersey 2 and Servlet API dependencies required at runtime

+This `backstopper-jersey2` module does not export any transitive Jersey 2 or Servlet API dependencies to prevent runtime version conflicts with whatever Jersey 2 and Servlet environment you deploy to.

+This should not affect most users since this library is likely to be used in a Jersey 2/Servlet environment where the required dependencies are already on the classpath at runtime, however if you receive class-not-found errors related to Jersey 2 or Servlet API classes then you'll need to pull the necessary dependency into your project.

+The dependencies you may need to pull in:

+* Jersey 2: [org.glassfish.jersey.core:jersey-server:\[jersey2-version\]](https://search.maven.org/search?q=g:org.glassfish.jersey.core%20AND%20a:jersey-server)
+* Servlet API (choose one of the following, depending on your environment needs):
+    + Servlet 3+ API: [javax.servlet:javax.servlet-api:\[servlet-api-version\]](https://search.maven.org/search?q=g:javax.servlet%20AND%20a:javax.servlet-api)
+    + Servlet 2 API: [javax.servlet:servlet-api:\[servlet-2-api-version\]](https://search.maven.org/search?q=g:javax.servlet%20AND%20a:servlet-api)

 ## More Info

 See the [base project README.md](../README.md), [User Guide](../USER_GUIDE.md), and Backstopper repository source code and javadocs for all further information.